chadgoding-ping/Solution-WorkForce/README.md

 `client_secret` == 2FederateM0re

 ### Users
-If you are using the BASELINE PingDirectory image, the credentials you can use for these applications are:
+If you are using the AD Configuration in this repo, the following users can be used to test with:

+`pinguser1` / `2FederateM0re`
-`user.[0-4]` / `2FederateM0re`
+`pinguser2` / `2FederateM0re`